Through the Blue

 — CHOUREAL —

-Part of this Thessaloniki-born profiterole cafe’s appeal is that children can take part in assembling their own dream sweet.
+Part of this Thessaloniki-born profiterole cafe’s appeal is that children can participate in assembling their sweet fantasy.
 Baked fresh every hour, thin-crisped choux are whisked off baking trays to receive toppings of cream, ice cream, and other sweet sprinklings.

 Choureal Pastry Cafe, Thessaloniki